 Follow these steps to apply.

-Step 3: Staff will check if you are eligible
+Step 1: Check you are eligible

-- letter from your doctor
+- letter from your doctor or medical specialist

-- letter from your social worker
+- letter from your social worker or support agency

 - copy of a current domestic violence order or a police report.